-Is it true that the diagnosis of vegetovascular dystonia exists only in the post -Soviet space?
+Is it true that the diagnosis of vegetative-vascular dystonia exists only in the post-Soviet space?

-Some Media And Experts They say that vegetovascular dystonia (VSD) does not exist in nature, and doctors are “scattered” with such a diagnosis in order, firstly, not to strain with a long examination, and secondly, to earn more money for almost healthy people.
-The main argument in such reasoning is usually the fact that the diagnosis of VSD is not in the international classification of diseases.
-We decided to figure out whether such a disease does not exist anywhere except post -Soviet countries.
+Some Media And experts claim that vegetative-vascular dystonia (VSD) does not exist in nature, and doctors “throw away” such a diagnosis in order, firstly, not to strain themselves with a lengthy examination, and secondly, to earn more money from almost healthy people.
+The main argument in such reasoning is usually the fact that the diagnosis of VSD is not in the International Classification of Diseases.
+We decided to find out whether such a disease really does not exist anywhere except in post-Soviet countries.

-Under VSD usually It is understood A wide range of symptoms affecting the nervous, cardiovascular, respiratory, genitourinary, gastrointestinal systems.
-The most common complaint of such patients is a frequent headache, as well as general autonomic symptoms: slightly elevated or low temperature, asthenia, sensation, cold and sweating of the limbs, anxiety and irritability.
+Under VSD usually is understood a wide range of symptoms affecting the nervous, cardiovascular, respiratory, genitourinary, and gastrointestinal systems.
+The most common complaint of such patients is frequent headache, as well as general vegetative symptoms: slightly increased or decreased temperature, asthenia, numbness, coldness and sweating of the extremities, anxiety and irritability.

-IN MKB-10 The diagnosis of vegetovascular dystonia is really not mentioned, but there is a similar in sound - somatoform autonomic dysfunction of the nervous system (encoded as F45.3 in the section “Mental Disorders and Disorders of Behavior”).
-It is put on the basis or “complaints based on objective signs of vegetative irritation, such as heartbeat, sweating, redness, tremor and expression of fear and anxiety regarding possible health disorders”, or “subjective complaints of a non-specific or changeable nature, such as fleet pains throughout the body, a feeling of fatigue or bloating, which the patient correlates with some body or system of organs. " That is, it sounds as similar as possible to the VSD, however, the international disorder is treated with a psychiatrist, and the Russian one at therapists and neurologists at best.
-In the worst patients, alternative medicine methods are offered: Board cervical vertebrae and acupuncture.
+IN ICD-10 Indeed, the diagnosis of vegetative-vascular dystonia is not mentioned, but there is a similar-sounding diagnosis - somatoform autonomic dysfunction of the nervous system (coded as F45.3 in the section “Mental disorders and behavioral disorders”).
+It is based on either “complaints based on objective signs of autonomic irritation, such as palpitations, sweating, flushing, tremors, and expressions of fear and anxiety regarding possible health problems,” or “subjective complaints of a nonspecific or variable nature, such as transient pain throughout the body, a feeling of heat, heaviness, fatigue, or bloating, which the patient relates to some organ or organ system.”
+That is, it sounds as similar as possible to VSD, but the international disorder is treated by a psychiatrist, and the Russian disorder is treated by therapists and neurologists at best.
+At worst, patients are offered alternative medicine methods: reduction cervical vertebrae and acupuncture.

-Thus, as a diagnosis of VSD exists, indeed, only in the post -Soviet space.
-At the same time, patients with similar symptoms are all over the world, but the protocols of their treatment are significantly different from domestic techniques.
+Thus, as a diagnosis of VSD, it really exists only in the post-Soviet space.
+At the same time, there are patients with similar symptoms all over the world, but their treatment protocols differ significantly from domestic methods.

 Is it true